namehash/ens-normalize-python/README.md

 * **name** - a series of any number of labels (including 0) separated by label separators, e.g. `abc.eth`.

 **Names**
 * **normalized name** - a name that is in normalized form according to the ENS Normalization Standard.
 This means `name == ens_normalize(name)`.
-A normalized name always contains at least 1 label.
+A normalized name contains 0 or more labels.
 All labels in a normalized name always contain a sequence of at least 1 character.
+An empty string contains 0 labels and is a normalized name.
 * **normalizable name** - a name that is normalized or that can be converted into a normalized name using `ens_normalize`.
 * **beautiful name** - a name that is normalizable and is equal to itself when using `ens_beautify`.
 This means `name == ens_beautify(name)`.
 For all normalizable names `ens_normalize(ens_beautify(name)) == ens_normalize(name)`.
 * **disallowed name** - a name that is not normalizable.
 This means `ens_normalize(name)` raises a `DisallowedSequence`.
 * **curable name** - a name that is normalizable, or a name in the subset of disallowed names that can still be converted into a normalized name using `ens_cure`.
 * **empty name** - a name that is the empty string.
-An empty name is disallowed and not curable.
+An empty string is a name with 0 labels.
+It is a *normalized name*.
 * **namehash ready name** - a name that is ready for for use with the ENS `namehash` function.
 Only normalized and empty names are namehash ready.
 Empty names represent the ENS namespace root for use with the ENS `namehash` function.
 Using the ENS `namehash` function on any name that is not namehash ready will return a node that is unreachable by ENS client applications that use a proper implementation of `ens_normalize`.

 **Sequences**